For many home mechanics the diesel injection pump is a bit of

 is constant.
 The metering (regulation of how much fuel is delivered) is

-done not by changing the mechanical stroke, but by To understand the function in some detail lets consider one stroke.
+To understand the function in some detail lets consider one stroke.

 During the backward motion of the plunger, the rotation uncovers a